 In order to become one of our local delivery pilots, we require any interested place to submit an expression of interest form by 5pm on 31 March 2017.
-We also expect at least one person from that place to have attended one of the workshops which are taking place during February and March.
+We also expect at least one person from that place to have attended one of the workshops which took place during February and March.

 Also in the interests of fairness, we will not consider any additional documents such as strategies, research or letters of support at Stage One.
-These will be important – but only if you get to the next stage of the section process.
+These will be important – but only if you get to the next stage of the selection process.
 We will only consider the completed expression of interest form and a map clearly indicating the boundaries of your chosen place.